Updated: Feb 4

 When did you first catch the acting bug?
 Did you always know you wanted to be an actor?

-But I never pursued it professionally until later in my adult life, because life took me in other directions.
-That for one reason or another I was meant to go in first.
+But I never pursued it professionally until later in my adult life, because life took me in other directions that for one reason or another I was meant to go in first.
 Until one fateful day in October of 2010, as I sat in a knee brace from surgery, I watched Robert De Niro pound a cement wall in "Raging Bull".
 And the acting muse from my childhood came back to remind me of the path I was always meant to take.
-Now that I think about it, "Raging Bull" rerouted back to the path I was intended for.
-I am grateful that Martin Scorsese made that film.
+Now that I think about it, "Raging Bull" rerouted back to the path I was intended for and I am grateful that Martin Scorsese made that film.

 As an actor, how are you adjusting to quarantine?